-Captain William Evans b.1858 was the son of John and Sarah.
-According to Janet Williams the son was totally different to the father as he was very much a dandy with a strong sense of adventure.
+Captain William Evans b.1858 was the son of John and Sarah and had an illustrious career, and was one of John Evans the Youngers four children.
+His three sisters were Jane 1860-1952, Sarah Mary 1863-1956 and Margaretta 1865-1974.
+Jane is listed as a housemaid and lodging housekeeper who died unmarried, Sarah Mary also helped run the lodging house and married W. T. Lewis later in life but had no children.
+He was a widower who had two children, Alfie and Gwynora.
+Janet Williams is descended from this step family as her mother was Gwynora.
+Margaretta became a school mistress and did not marry.
+According to Janet Williams Captain William Evans was totally different to his father as he was very much a dandy with a strong sense of adventure.
 His wife, as photographs testify, was a rare beauty who insisted their daughter Myfi was educated in a Spanish Convent.
 She had the knack of being able to silence William and would walk down to the docks and chide him when he was berating the crew by saying “do you really need to shout so loud”?
 After she died, to everyone’s surprise, he courted and married a widow lady who lived at Ardwyn House.
 His sisters were not impressed as they always referred to her as ‘that woman.’

 CAPTAIN WILLIAM EVANS AND HIS WIFE

 He lived for most of his life in South Shields.
-Useful sources of Captain William Evans’s activities were the post cards he sent to his sister Margaretta (Get).
-These show he visited Buenos Aires, Venice, Hamburg, Constantinople, Karachi, and Mobile.
-Most of these trips were during his command of the Raithmoor.
+Useful sources of Captain William Evans’s activities were the post cards he sent to his sister Margaretta, these reveal that he visited Buenos Aires, Venice, Hamburg, Constantinople, Karachi, and Mobile.
+Most of these trips were whilst in command of the S.S.
+Raithmoor.
 He also captained the steamers Jerseymoor, Castlemoor, Elmmoor, Sydney Reid, Western Valleys, Nant Gwynant and the Frederick Cleaves.
 As with many other Borth men William was still commanding ships well into his 70’s.